Back to Environmental

 Information and messaging (lobbying, framing, shaping the evidence base) Mars-sponsored research suggesting that cocoa can reduce cognitive decline in older adults

-Financial incentives Donations to Australian political parties by peak processed food membership body, the Australian Food and Grocery Council
+Financial incentives Donations to Australian political parties by peak bodies, including the Australian Food and Grocery Council

 Constituency building (seeking to gain the favour of public opinion and other stakeholders) McDonald’s sponsorship of children’s sporting clubs, including as a major sponsor of Little Athletics and by providing branded sporting equipment to children’s community soccer, basketball and AFL clubs

-Legal strategies The Australian Food and Grocery Council lobbying to influence trade agreements so they are more favourable to processed and semi-processed foods
+Legal strategies The Australian Food and Grocery Council lobbying to influence trade agreements so they are more favourable to processed foods

 Policy substitution (proposing alternatives to regulation such as voluntary initiatives) Self-regulatory codes on unhealthy food marketing to children by Australia’s food and advertising industries.